MuhammadRaheelNaseem/Learn_Raspberry_Pi_Programming/README.md

 ![download](https://user-images.githubusercontent.com/63813881/172046506-788b1284-2096-49a3-ac72-c5ca85a5b5ea.png)

 # What is Raspberry Pi
-The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
+The Raspberry Pi is a low-cost, credit-card-sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.

 Raspberry Pi is a series of small single-board computers developed in the United Kingdom by the Raspberry Pi Foundation in association with Broadcom.
 The Raspberry Pi project originally leaned towards the promotion of teaching basic computer science in schools and in developing countries.

 # What is a Raspberry Pi used for?
-All over the world, people use the Raspberry Pi to learn programming skills, build hardware projects, do home automation, implement Kubernetes clusters and Edge computing, and even use them in industrial applications.
+All over the world, people use Raspberry Pi to learn programming skills, build hardware projects, do home automation, implement Kubernetes clusters and Edge computing, and even use them in industrial applications.

 # Difference Between Raspberry pi and Arduino: